phoenixvc/cognitive-mesh/docs/prds/05-innovation-velocity/experimental-velocity/mesh-widget.md

   - If successful, widget visually updates with highlighted changes.

-  - If error/state is stale, displays “offline” mode with last-known good data and retry button.
+  - If error/state is stale, displays "offline" mode with last-known good data and retry button.

 - **Step 4:** User interacts—triggers recalibration, reads theater